São Tomé free-tailed bat

-The São Tomé free-tailed bat (Chaerephon tomensis) is a species of bat in the family Molossidae.
+The São Tomé free-tailed bat (Mops tomensis) is a species of bat in the family Molossidae.
 It is endemic to São Tomé and Príncipe.
 Its natural habitats are dry savanna, moist savanna, and plantations.
 It is threatened by habitat loss.
 Only three individuals have ever been documented.

 Taxonomy and etymology

 It was described as a new species in 1993.
 Initially, the authors placed it in the genus Tadarida, but within the subgenus Chaerephon.
 Therefore, its scientific name was Tadarida (Chaerephon) tomensis.

 Its species name "tomensis" means "belonging to Tomé," referencing the fact that the holotype was found on São Tomé and Príncipe.
 Based on its morphology, the authors hypothesized that it might be closely related to Gallagher's free-tailed bat.